Language: EN

 What is and how to use the conditional SWITCH in C#

-The switch conditional is a control structure in C# that provides a way to execute different blocks of code depending on the value of an expression.
+The switch conditional is a control structure in C# that provides a way to execute different blocks of code based on the value of an expression.

 The switch conditional allows evaluating the value of an expression and executing specific code blocks based on different possible values of that expression.